2600hz/kazoo5/doc/announcements.md

 3. The configuration /etc/kazoo/core/vm.args should no longer be modified locally

-    Changes to vm.args is resulting in .rpmnew files that will keep kazoo from starting - simply overwrite the vm.args with vm.args.rpmnew
+    Changes to vm.args is resulting in .rpmnew files that will keep {% BRAND_NAME %} from starting - simply overwrite the vm.args with vm.args.rpmnew

     Also, you should no longer edit vm.args all parameters are now pulled from config.ini.